kerberos-io/agent/README.md

     cd machinery
     go run main.go run mycameraname 8080

 This will launch the Kerberos Agent and run a webserver on port `8080`.
 You can change the port by your own preference.
-We strongly support the usage of [Goland](https://www.jetbrains.com/go/), as it comes with all the debugging and linting features builtin.
+We strongly support the usage of [Goland](https://www.jetbrains.com/go/) or [Visual Studio Code](https://code.visualstudio.com/), as it comes with all the debugging and linting features builtin.

 ![run-in-goland](https://user-images.githubusercontent.com/1546779/111139940-0a4d1a80-8582-11eb-8985-ceaf7359f4ee.gif)